RedisLabs/redisraft/docs/Deployment.md

 would mean compute instances located in different availability zones in the same region.

-As with most consensus-based systems, the preferred number of nodes is an odd number (e.g. 3, 5).
-This prevents a "split brain" situation where a single network split results with loss of quorum.
+As with most consensus-based systems, RedisRaft should be deployed with an odd number of nodes (e.g. 3 or 5).
+This prevents the classic "split-brain" scenario, in which a single network split results with loss of quorum.

 ### Persistence